carter-johnston/scene-traversal-template/README.md

 ## Disclaimer:

 The repo is designed as to not propagate plagarism.
 The intent is for educational purposes only.
 Please refer to Licensing.

+## Contributors:

+Thank you to Noah for figuring out JavaFX with me. https://github.com/Noahlinton32